aws-observability/cdk-aws-observability-accelerator/docs/patterns/single-new-eks-observability-accelerators/single-new-eks-inferentia-neuron-opensource-observability.md

 To access Neuron cores & devices from Kubernetes, the pattern deploys the Neuron device plugin, which exposes Neuron cores & devices to Kubernetes, as resources.

 Neuron metrics are exposed to Amazon Managed Service for Prometheus by the `neuron-monitor` DaemonSet, which deploys a minimal container, with the [Neuron Tools](https://awsdocs-neuron.readthedocs-hosted.com/en/latest/tools/index.html) installed.
-Specifically, the container runs the [`neuron-monitor`](https://awsdocs-neuron.readthedocs-hosted.com/en/latest/tools/neuron-sys-tools/neuron-monitor-user-guide.html#neuron-monitor-ug) command piped into the `neuron-monitor-prometheus.py` companion script:
+Specifically, the `neuron-monitor` DaemonSet runs the [`neuron-monitor`](https://awsdocs-neuron.readthedocs-hosted.com/en/latest/tools/neuron-sys-tools/neuron-monitor-user-guide.html#neuron-monitor-ug) command piped into the `neuron-monitor-prometheus.py` companion script (both commands are part of the container):

 ```bash
 neuron-monitor | neuron-monitor-prometheus.py --port <port>